andrew/ultimate-awesome/README.md

 - [awesome-irc](https://github.com/davisonio/awesome-irc) - A curated list of awesome IRC resources.
 - [curated-lists](https://github.com/learn-anything/curated-lists) - Curated lists on various topics.
 - [awesome-gcn](https://github.com/Jiakui/awesome-gcn) - Resources for graph convolutional networks  （图卷积神经网络相关资源）.
+- [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
+This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
 - [awesome-nomad](https://github.com/jippi/awesome-nomad) - A curated list of amazingly awesome Nomad tools and shiny things.
 - [awesome-hacker-news](https://github.com/cheeaun/awesome-hacker-news) - Awesome Hacker News: a collection of awesome Hacker News apps, libraries, resources and shiny things.
 - [MobileHackersWeapons](https://github.com/hahwul/MobileHackersWeapons) - Mobile Hacker's Weapons / A collection of cool tools used by Mobile hackers.
 Happy hacking , Happy bug-hunting.